realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 Prospecting—Addressed to companies to explore all open job opportunities

 Application—Addressed to hiring managers to emphasize your fit for a specific job

+This reading focuses on helping you write application cover letters.
+Employers have “who, what, where, when, why, and how” types of questions when they gather information about job applicants.

+Your resume answers:

+what you have done

+where you worked

+when you were employed.